Gyungbu/beta_meta/README.md

 # beta_meta
 Meta-analysis with Heterogeneity Test

-The whole meta_data folder should be downloaded.
+The whole beta_meta folder should be downloaded.

 The list of required packages was shown in the requiremets.txt file.